Flashcards: Animals in Northern Sierra Miwok

 'Where's the fox?'

 Hɨ́y’ɨksɨs aa?
 (Do you know?)
-The word wáccihha comes from speakers of the northern dialects of Northern Sierra Miwok, such as Queenie Miller of Fiddletown and Mary Hunter and Johnson Hunter of Pleasant Valley.
-Speakers of southern dialects of Northern Sierra Miwok, like Eph Cummings of West Point and Elena McCauley of Camanche, call foxes yúwwelɨ instead.
+The word wáccihha comes from speakers of the northern dialects of Northern Sierra Miwok (spoken in places like Fiddletown).
+Speakers of southern dialects (spoken in places like West Point and Camanche) call foxes yúwwelɨ.

 Pátkayɨ